 A conservative estimate of lawn weed killers applied annually on school grounds, parks and residential yards in Cedar Falls, Iowa has shown that at least 2,860 pounds of active ingredients, mostly 2,4-D, MCPP and Dicamba are applied in this community.
 9

 This is entirely unnecessary and preventable.

-We invite school officials, park managers and grounds staff to:
+We invite school officials, park managers, and grounds staff to:

-- Kids on the Frontline.
+- Pesticide Action Network North America.
+“Kids on the Frontline.”
 2016.
-Pesticide Action Network North America. http://www.panna.org/resources/kids-frontline

 - Todd, Aaron and J. Struger.
 “Changes in Acid Herbicide Concentrations in Urban Streams after a Cosmetic Pesticides Ban.”
 Challenges, 2014, 5, 138-151.